nubrew/nubrew/README.md

 * `branch`
 * `module-root`

-This allows a package author to define how their package should be installed by Nubrew.
+This allows a package author to pre-define how their package should be installed by Nubrew.
 For instance:

 ```nushell
 http get https://raw.github.com/nubrew/module-root-example/main/nubrew.nuon